brongulus/brongulus.github.io/content/blog/blog-creation.md

 creator = "Emacs 28.0.50 (Org mode 9.5 + ox-hugo)"
 +++

-So I was going to make this post explaining how I made this blog but it was rendered pretty useless by [this.](https://dev.to/usamasubhani/setup-a-blog-with-hugo-and-github-pages-562n) So yeah, I might archive this post later.
+I was going to make a post explaining how I made this blog but it was rendered pretty useless by [this.](https://dev.to/usamasubhani/setup-a-blog-with-hugo-and-github-pages-562n) So yeah, I might archive this later.

 1. Install hugo from your package manager.
 2. Create a new site: